nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

 Phase 2: Modify the Overcloud qcow image (for example, overcloud-full.qcow2) to include Nuage components.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The steps for modifying overcloud-full.qcow2 are provided in the README.md file: https://github.com/nuagenetworks/nuage-ospdirector/tree/OSPD13/image-patching/stopgap-script/README.md .
+The steps for modifying overcloud-full.qcow2 are provided in the `README.md <../../image-patching/stopgap-script/README.md>`_ file.

 Phase 3: Update the Undercloud codebase.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Follow the instructions in `README.md
-<https://github.com/nuagenetworks/nuage-ospdirector/tree/OSPD13/tripleo-heat-templates-diff/README.md>`_  to apply the patch to the codebase.
+<../../tripleo-heat-templates-diff/README.md>`_  to apply the patch to the codebase.

 **For an AVRS integration please follow below steps as well**: